FunCheney/java-notes/src/main/java/com/fchen/concurrency/src/AQS.md

 唤醒后继结点
 ```
  private void unparkSuccessor(Node node) {
-        /*
-         * If status is negative (i.e., possibly needing signal) try
-         * to clear in anticipation of signalling.
-It is OK if this
-         * fails or if status is changed by waiting thread.
-         */

         int ws = node.waitStatus;
         if (ws < 0)
             compareAndSetWaitStatus(node, ws, 0);

-        /*
-         * Thread to unpark is held in successor, which is normally
-         * just the next node.
-But if cancelled or apparently null,
-         * traverse backwards from tail to find the actual
-         * non-cancelled successor.
-         */
         Node s = node.next;
         if (s == null || s.waitStatus > 0) {
             s = null;